William Woodward Sr.: Personal life

 In 1908, they lived at 11 West 51st Street in New York City and had a summer home in Mount Kisco, New York.
 Around 1910, they purchased The Cloisters on Ochre Point in Newport, Rhode Island, the former estate of Catherine Lorillard Kernochan, which had been designed by architect J.D.
 Johnston around 1885.
 The Woodwards hired New York architects Delano & Aldrich to complete a major renovation, which was completed by 1914.
 The home was torn down in 1950 and the site was divided into smaller parcels for contemporary homes.
 The family also relocated from their 51st Street residence to 9 East 86th Street, which Woodward had purchased for $200,000 from William E. Iselin in 1916 and, again, hired architects Delano & Aldrich to design and build him a residence.

 Woodward died on September 25, 1953, aged 77, at his home in Manhattan.
 After a funeral at St. James Episcopal Church in Manhattan, he was buried at Woodlawn Cemetery, Bronx.
 He left the estate to his son, William Woodward Jr., whose untimely death two years later in 1955 saw the end of Belair Stud.
 His widow, considered "one of the last grandes dames of New York society", died in her apartment at The Waldorf Towers, where she had lived since 1956, in 1981.

 Legacy

 Today the Belair Stable Museum in Bowie, Maryland, highlights the work of William Woodward Sr. and others connected to the Belair Stud.
-The Woodward Stakes, a Grade I event now run at Saratoga, is named in his honor.
+The Woodward Stakes, a Grade II event now run at Aqueduct, during the Belmont at The Big A meet, is named in his honor.

 In 2016, Woodward was inducted into the National Museum of Racing and Hall of Fame as a Pillar of the Turf.